Personalize your insurance.

-All insurance policies are legal contracts between the insurer and the insured which describe the types and limitations of the insured events.
+All insurance policies are legal contracts between the insurer and the insured. they describe the types and limitations of the insured events.
 Some insurances are Federal or State requirements.
 Health insurance and Auto insurance are examples.
-Theft, Loss, Property damage and Life insurance are examples of insurances which are discretionary but, by and large, most citizens accept that it is sensible to make financial provisions to protect themselves from the losses that any of these events could cause.
+Theft, Loss, Property damage, and Life insurance are examples of insurances that are discretionary but, by and large, most citizens accept that it is sensible to make financial provisions to protect themselves from the losses that any of these events could cause.

 When considering insurance, particularly Health and Life coverage, it is of course important to understand what is included and, as just as importantly what is not included.

-There are many options you should consider which can be built into your plan (riders) or additions which can run in parallel (supplements).
+There are many options you should consider which can be built into your plan (riders) or additions that can run in parallel (supplements).

 This list is not definitive and may vary from insurer to insurer.
-Talk to one of our qualified consultants to design affordable coverage for you and your dependents.
+Talk to one of our qualified consultants to design affordable supplemental insurance coverage for you and your dependents.

 Medical insurance does not include ‘board and lodging’.
 Hospital indemnity helps to pay for your ‘out of pocket’ expenses if you are confined for an extended stay through accident or illness.